rishabmps/boston_housing/README.md

 # Model Evaluation & Validation
 ## Predicting Boston Housing Prices

+### About

+Built a model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
+Identified the best price that a client can sell their house utilizing machine learning.

+###Keywords

+Statistical Analysis, Metric Performance, Cross Validatio,n bias/underfitting & variance overfitting, Learning Curves, Model Complexity and  Model Tuning

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: